Jack Jones in 1989

 Jack Jones was an icon in Philadelphia television.
 He was taken from us at such an early age, 41.
 He passed away on Tuesday, March 5, 1991 of pancreatic cancer at his home in Lower Merion, but he stayed with us publicly to the end.
 His last broadcast was Saturday, February 2nd on the 6 pm newscast when he was receiving intravenous medication while on the air.
 By 11 pm, he was too weak to go on.
 Less than four weeks before his death, Jones said, "I'm feeling very good.
 I'm looking very good, too, thank you, although I'm a little skinny.
 People shouldn't worry about me."
 He had loss another 35 pounds and was down to only 130 pounds.

 He was often called a protégé of Philadelphia legend, John Facenda, the best known anchor in the city's history.
 He started at WCAU-TV as a copy person just weeks after his graduation from West Philadelphia Catholic High School as an honors student.
 Jack was awarded a full scholarship to LaSalle University and was graduated summa cum laude with a bachelor's degree in English in 1970.
-WHile in school, Channel 10 gave him a weekend booth announcer position.
+While in college, Channel 10 gave him a weekend booth announcer position in June of 1967.
 In May of 1971, he started full-time at Channel 10 as a reporter and later anchor.
 First, mornings, then weekends and finally the daily 11 pm newscast.
 However, he continued his education and in 1973 received his Master's Degree in Education from the University of Pennsylvania.

 In the late seventies, Jones owned a men's store in Society Hill, and a luncheonette in Camden.
 He was a licensed Real Estate Broker and had extensive real estate holdings.